Lawmaker takes action after woman stabbed in GPS stalking case

 “It was a glaring and disturbing loophole in the law,” said Brown.

-In FOX59’s original reporting on the near-deadly knife attack on Parke, we found plants GPS devices on other people’s or other people’s property was legal in Indiana.
+In FOX59’s original reporting on the near-deadly knife attack on Parke, we found planting GPS devices on other people’s or other people’s property was legal in Indiana.

 When this was discovered, we reached out to Senator Brown, and she pledged to put together a bill that would ban the practice.